-Welcome to new Trainee: Rohit Mayala
+Welcome to new Trainee: Rohit Malyala

-The CDTRP’s Education and Career Development Platform is growing, and we’re pleased to welcome our newest member, Rohit Mayala.
+The CDTRP’s Education and Career Development Platform is growing, and we’re pleased to welcome our newest member, Rohit Malyala.
 Rohit is a fourth-year MD Candidate at the University of British Columbia and is part of Theme 3 – Engineer and Allocate Better Grafts.
 His project is entitled “Determination of blood pressure targets for goal-directed anesthesia in renal transplant” and is supervised by Dr. Christopher Nguan.

 Education and Career Development Platform Manager, Manuel Escoto, caught up recently with Rohit to understand more about what his goals are for being a trainee with the CDTRP.